vitest-dev/vitest/docs/api/mock.md

 ## mock.calls

 This is an array containing all arguments for each call.
-One item of the array is arguments of that call.
+One item of the array is the arguments of that call.

 If a function was invoked twice with the following arguments `fn(arg1, arg2)`, `fn(arg3, arg4)` in that order, then `mock.calls` will be: